 They don’t stand up, make noise, sit there with their bouffant haired girlfriend lookin’ like a big shot.
 I kinda got sick of that, who the hell are these people, where are the real fans?
 It turns out the real fans were always in the back of the room in the worst seats.

-The 69-year-old singer explained how every night, he hands those tickets to his road crew.
-Before the show, they tend to scout in the back of the room when the audience comes in the venue, and get people from the worst seats, bringing them to the front row.
+The short answer here is…his biggest fans.
+The 69-year-old singer stated he hands the front row tickets to his road crew.
+Before the show, they tend to scout in the back of the room when the audience comes in the venue and get people from the worst seats, bringing them to the front row.
 Although, let’s be honest for a minute.
-No seat is a bad seat whenever you are at a Billy Joel concert, but hey, I’ll take a front row seat any day!
+No seat is a bad seat whenever you are at a Billy Joel concert, but hey, I’ll take a front-row seat any day!

 Usually, his ticket prices run anywhere from $100 to $150.
 Scalpers are known to sell tour tickets on the secondary market for more than 5 times the regular price.
 Meaning, if front row seats were $100 or $150, the seller gets a profit of $500 up to $1000 depending on the time of the sale.
 Joel stated this could possibly be due to tax revenue on the secondary ticket markets.
 The people selling tickets have to pay tax on it, which means they need to boost up the price.
 Yet, a lot more money goes to the government that there would be based on ticket prices, which is why there needs to be stricter scalping laws.

 Will Billy Joel really give front row tickets away?